+1. Length of ownership

+66 years

+2. Council tax

+Band D

+3. Parking

+What are the arrangements for parking at your property?
+(Please tick all that apply)

+• Garage

+• Driveway

+• On street

+4. Conservation area
-1 Length of ownership How long have you owned the property?
-3 years, 7 months 2 Council tax Which Council Tax band is your property in?
-G 3 Parking What are the arrangements for parking at your property?
-(Please tick all that apply) Garage ☑ Allocated parking space ☐ Driveway ☑ Shared parking ☐ On street ☐ Resident permit ☐ Metered parking ☐ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-Yes 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them:

-Have you had replacement windows, doors, patio doors or double glazing installed in your b.
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? Х If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes (ii) Did this work involve any changes to the window or door openings?
+No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.